 Ariel Okin: Mirrors are a nice thing to hang above a bar cart because they reflect the bottles, creating a jewel-like quality.

-Melanie Burstin: I’m a huge fan of quirky art, and I think over a bar cart is the perfect place to take decor less seriously.
+Melanie Burstin: I’m a huge fan of quirky art, and I think the perfect place to take decor less seriously is over the bar cart.
 I’ve hung neon flamingos for clients before, but even a formal dog portrait would do just fine.
 Paintings that have punchy text also work well behind the bar.
 The sillier the better!